spacepy/dbprocessing/docs/developer/github.rst

 Settings" in the dbprocessing project on CircleCI, then "SSH Keys" and add a key there.
 (This needs to be the private key, so use one just for this purpose.)

+We use `Docker authentication <https://circleci.com/docs/2.0/ private-images/>`_ to avoid `rate-limiting <https://www.docker.com/blog/ scaling-docker-to-serve-millions-more-developers-network-egress/>`_ on
+the pull of the image from DockerHub.
+This requires a `DockerHub <https:// hub.docker.com/>`_ account (which has been created); the username and password are set up as environment variables in CircleCI (Project Settings, Environment Variables in CircleCI).
+The variables are referenced in the CircleCI ``config.yaml``.
+These credentials should not be reused.